Debt information

 Foreign exchange risk

 The group’s worldwide operations generate profits and cash flows in foreign currencies.
 Sales and purchases are typically denominated in the currency of the country in which they are transacted, and the group’s cross-border procurement is considered insignificant.
-Pound sterling procurement and central costs mean that foreign currencies constitute more than 100% of group operating profit at approximately 110%.

 The group’s primary exposure to foreign exchange risk is in relation to the translation of assets and liabilities, and the group aims to hold debt in currencies in

 proportion to its forecast foreign currency profits and cash flows.
-Foreign exchange derivatives are used to manage foreign currency exposures in excess of £10.0m that are not covered by debt or assets in the same (or another highly correlated) currency, as long as it makes sense from an economic perspective to do so.
 The Treasury Committee monitors foreign exchange exposures on a monthly basis.
-Dealing in foreign exchange products is controlled by dealing mandates approved by the Treasury Committee and all foreign exchange
+Dealing in foreign exchange products is controlled by dealing mandates approved by the Treasury Committee and all foreign exchange transactions are covered by ISDA documentation.

-The most significant foreign currency groups are US dollars and euros, which make up 64% and 22% of Group Adjusted Operating Profit respectively.
+The most significant foreign currency groups are US dollars and euros, which make up 54% and 21% of Group Adjusted Operating Profit respectively.

-At 31 December 2023 the Group’s net debt was approximately 74% US dollar (2022: 66%), 30% euro (2022: 23%) and offset by cash 4% (2022: 11% debt) in other currencies including pound sterling.
+At 31 December 2024 the Group’s net debt was approximately 63% US dollar (2023: 74%), 21% euro (2023: 30%), pound sterling 14% and offset by cash 1% (2023: offset by cash 4%) in other currencies.
 The translation of the interest element of euro and US dollar debt provides a partial income statement offset to the translation of earnings.

 Treasury risk

 The group’s treasury activities are governed by a treasury policy, which is reviewed and approved by the Board on an annual basis.
 The treasury policy covers all activities associated with managing the above risks.
 The policy requires that financial instruments are only utilised to manage known financial exposures and speculative derivative contracts are not entered into.
-The treasury policy requires that treasury must approve opening and closing of all bank accounts, and that funds transfers and other payments are only made in accordance with bank mandates.
-To ensure an appropriate control environment exists in the treasury function, duties are segregated between front and back office teams.
-In addition a number of controls are in place to protect against potential cyber security risks.

 Liquidity risk